push-platform/push-apps/README.md

 ### Configure `settings.py` for New Push

+There is a file called `push_public_settings.txt` with all necessary variables for run and add push_public on rapidpro/temba.
+You can copy this file and add on `settings.py.dev` on `/temba`

 It's necessary to configure the `settings.py` to enable NewPush on RapidPro..
 Then, Application for RapidPro can see templates and code (channel_types, installed_apps and etc).

 For configure the settings, must override the variables: